LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 removed.

 **Breaking change**
 Users now need to link to ``sundials_core`` in addition to the libraries already linked to.
+This will be picked up automatically in projects that use the SUNDIALS CMake target.

 Changes in v5.6.1